notsag-dev/pwk/README.md

 ##### SNMP enumeration
 Over the years, we have often found that the Simple Network Management Protocol (SNMP) is not well-understood by many network administrators.
 This often results in SNMP misconfigurations, which can result in significant information leakage.

+Issues:
-It is based on UDP which is stateless and therefore is susceptible to IP spoofing and replay attacks.
-SNMP protocols 1, 2, and 2c offer no traffic encryption.
+- It is based on UDP which is stateless and therefore is susceptible to IP spoofing and replay attacks.
+- SNMP protocols 1, 2, and 2c offer no traffic encryption.
+- Traditional SNMP protocols also have weak authentication schemes and are commonly left configured with default public and private community strings.

 ###### The SNMP MIB Tree
 The SNMP Management Information Base (MIB) is a database containing information usually related to network management.
 It has OIDs of resources that can be monitored.